 This consisted of presentations by two leading experts in economics and global health policy.
-The first recognised that the economy and health are interdependent and this needs to be considered in considering measures to deal with health harming goods, and regarding trade agreements.
+The first recognised that the economy and health are interdependent and this needs to be considered in reviewing possible measures to deal with health harming goods, and public health impacts assessed with regard to trade agreements.
 It was agreed there was scope for research to understand these complex links and to be braver at experimenting and monitoring impacts.
 The second recognised that NCDs are 'industrial epidemics', driven by corporations and their allies.
 There are inevitable tensions between economic interests of key actors and global health objectives and this conflict of interest needs to be recognised and managed.